ziroby/jetty-gradle-hello-world/README.md

 The setup as is creates a web server at "http://localhost:8080/<directory-name>/hello".
-I want it at root, "http://localhost:8080/hello", so I have to set the context path in the gradle build file.
+I want it at root, "http://localhost:8080/hello", so I have to set the context path in the Gradle build file.

 ```groovy